rahul-mitra13/Object_Detection_Aid/README.md

 ## Everyday Use

 1. Make sure your Bluetooth is turned on, open the app, and turn on the Nano by plugging the cord into the Nano’s battery.
 The smartphone and Nano will automatically pair.
-2. Once the Nano is fully set up (this should take about X seconds), it will begin sending detected object information to the smartphone.
+2. Once the Nano is fully set up (this should take about 1 minute), it will begin sending detected object information to the smartphone.
 3. To receive audio feedback on detected objects, swipe right anywhere on your screen.
 To turn off audio feedback, swipe left anywhere on your screen.
 4. To stop the Bluetooth process entirely, quit the application or turn off the Nano by unplugging the cord from the battery.